Lola-Osif/TechVerse_E-Commerce_Analysis/README.md

 ### Global reach
-- North America leads in the regional sgementation analysis contributing $14.5 million and 56,000 orders which represent 52% of total sales and total orders respectively.
+- North America leads regional sales performance, generating $14.5 million in revenue and 56,000 orders which represents 52% of total sales and order volume respectively.
+- Gaming monitors, MacBooks, and Apple Headphones collectively drive over 75% of sales across all regions.
 - The gaming monitor,Macbook laptops and Apple headphones  account for at least 75 % of sales across all regions.
-However, in contrast to the overall ranking, the demand for airpods outweighs macbook in EMEA and North America.
+However, Apple headphones outperform MacBooks in EMEA and North America, deviating from the overall global product ranking.
--Notably, APAC's average customer spend rose from the lowest among all regions in 2019 to the highest from 2020 onwards.
-In 2019, APAC customers spent an average of $212.
-This jumped to $317 in 2020 and has stayed above the average AOV through 2022, this trend is driven by a five fold increase in purchases of premium Apple products and improved customer loyalty rates.
+-APAC has shown the most significant growth in customer spend.
+The average customer spend rose from the lowest ($212) among all regions in 2019 to the highest($317) from 2020 onwards, consistently exceeding the global average through 2022.
+This trend is driven by increased laptop purchases and improved operational efficiences
+  - In 2020, APAC saw a five fold increase in purchases of Macbook laptops and 3.6times in Thinkpad laptops products which drove the spike in sales boom and AOV.
+  - Operational improvements further supported this growth as APAC had the largest shifts in logistics metrics across all regions by reducing its average shipping time from 3 days in 2019 to under 2 days in 2022, while delivery times improved from over 8 days to 7.5 days.

 ## Loyalty Program